Warm-up – Stretching – Cool-down

 When should you NOT run?

-not feel guilty about missing your training.
+There are times that you should not run and not feel guilty about missing your training.
 Don’t be stubborn.
+Recognize when training will not be good for you.

 Don’t run if: